Ardbd/3E-Design-Service/docs/hydrology/hydrology_hydraulics.md

 ---------------------------

-At 3E Design Services, we offer expert Hydrological and Hydraulic Analysis services to support effective water resource management and infrastructure planning.
+At **3E Design Services**, we offer expert Hydrological and Hydraulic Analysis services to support effective water resource management and infrastructure planning.
 Our analyses provide a detailed understanding of water flow dynamics and the hydrological behavior of watersheds, enabling clients to make informed decisions for their projects.

 Our services include:
 - Floodplain Mapping: Identifying areas at risk of flooding to guide development and risk mitigation strategies.